garcia/ddrguide/content/articles/why-play-ddr.md

 ## Further reading

-Besides improving scores, one of the primary forms of progression in the game is called *lamps*, a game mechanic that keeps track of your best type of clear (like full combos).
-Read about them in the [glossary:glossary entry for "lamp"|lamp].

-Once more, our article on [deciding what to play] might help you understand possible motivations for playing the game.
+This article goes hand-in-hand with [deciding what to play], which discusses possible motivations for playing specific songs.